ansible/community-docs/CONTRIBUTING.md

 23. The CI tests will run automatically on Red Hat infrastructure after every commit.

 You will see the CI status in the bottom of your pull request.
-If they are green, remove "[WIP]" from the title.
+If they are green and you think that you do not want to add more commits before someone should take a closer look at it, remove "[WIP]" from the title.
 Mention the issue reporter in a comment and let contributors know that the pull request is "Ready for review".

 24. Wait for reviews.
 You can also ask for review on IRC in the #ansible-community channel.